Glen Art Theatre

 Today, the exterior remains fairly similar to its original appearance, except for a later marquee, and its vertical sign long since removed.
 The interior, however, has been heavily altered.

-This downtown Glen Ellyn landmark remains a favorite destination today, and now screens an eclectic mix of first-run Hollywood fare, art, foreign, and classic features.
+Now renamed Glen Art Theatre, this downtown Glen Ellyn landmark remains a favorite destination today, and now screens an eclectic mix of first-run Hollywood fare, art, foreign, and classic features.
 The largest of the Glen Art’s four auditoriums, seating about 220, has Dolby sound.

 Just login to your account and subscribe to this theater